This is essay is part of Applied Biofoundationalism. All chapters are linked at the end. Enjoy.

 Natural Law Branding

 Understood as Human Natural State, policies that undermine it are definitionally at odds with nature.
-People instinctively have an aversion to “anti-nature” designations, however “anti-capitalist”…. sounds like you’re just anti-greed; the moral branding hits very differently.
+People instinctively have an aversion to “anti-nature” designations, however “anti-capitalist”…. sounds like you’re just anti-greed; the moral branding hits differently.

 HNS is pro-human and does not fight man’s inherent productive tendencies, it recognizes and amplifies them.
 HNS is how the nodes within the economic complex adaptive system organically structure their behaviors.
 It is not a man-made system, but rather a natural system that man exists within.